Beef Shorthorn cattle

 Cows reach around 800 kilos in weight, mature bulls around 990 kilos.
 Calves usually weigh around 38 kilos.
 The relatively small size of the calves makes calving easy.
 Indeed, it is reported that over 97% of births require no assistance.
 Cows can breed again quickly while heifers usually reach puberty at under a year old.

-Beef Shorthorn cattle for sale
+Beef Shorthorn bulls

 Shorthorn bulls are considered to be quieter than many other breeds.
 They have high libidos and the breed has excellent fertility.
 The Shorthorn has the ability to cross well with virtually any breed.

 If you are interested in purchasing Beef Shorthorn cattle, please get in touch.

 Beef Shorthorn cattle for sale and many other breeds

 David Clarke Livestock supply other breeds of beef and dairy cattle to farms across Europe.